52: one a week for a year

 .
 I thought of France.
 And Hitler.
 And the failed

-Maginot Line, the departing army under the gaze of the weeping Frenchman.
+Maginot Line, the invading army under the gaze of the weeping Frenchman.

-All I could see—watching a surety march out and an inevitability
+All I could see—watching surety march out and inevitability

-march in—the king of chicken, K of C, KFC, original and extra-crispy.
+march in—was the king of chicken, K of C, KFC, original and extra-crispy.

 22. 3 of H